Simon-McIntosh/nakasvr/README.md

 Installation is required on both the client (local) and server (remote).
 The use of virtual environments is encouraged when installing Nakasvr on both the client and the server.
 Installation of `Nakasvr` requires a recent Python>=3.10.
-Installation of dependencies using the `Nakasvr` module ensures that the compatible versions of the Spyder IDE and Spyder kernel are used.
+Installation of dependencies using the `Nakasvr` module ensures that compatible versions of the Spyder IDE and Spyder kernel are used.
 SSH key sharing should be set up between the client and the server.

 ### Server-side install